sixxkai/pystart/README.md

 The distribution process involves packaging or containerizing the project into a special form that contains all the dependencies and settings.
 This relieves the user from additional configuration steps.

-Pystart provides basic setup of the required environment and is intended for testing and minimalistic development of Python projects.
+PyStart provides basic setup of the required environment and is intended for testing and minimalistic development of Python projects.
 It is a simple solution when the source code author has not packaged the program.

 The utility does not contain thousands of lines, it is easy to edit to suit your needs.
-Pystart was created as a loader for PopGui based applications.
+PyStart was created as a loader for PopGui based applications.

 ## Tested platforms